 Another option is to file for Innocent Spouse Relief.
 This only applies if the taxes owed is the sole responsibility of your current or former spouse.
 The IRS has strict qualifications for this option, which you can read more about in IRS Topic 205.

 If paying your taxes would create an extreme hardship, you may qualify for Currently Not Collectible (CNC).
 Pursuing this option requires you to submit all necessary documentation.
 The information needed will include financial records, that show that paying the full amount owed would create a financial hardship.

-Identify theft is a common problem, especially in today’s digital world.
+Identity theft is a common problem, especially in today’s digital world.
 In 2018, the IRS, state agencies, and many in the tax industry enacted new safeguards to protect tax-related identity theft, but it can still happen to anyone.
 If someone used your stolen Social Security number to file a tax return, you need to take immediate action.
-You may be unaware of this until you file a return and your return.
+You may be unaware of this until you file a return.
 If you receive a tax levy for a tax return that you did not file, you could be facing identity theft.

 If this happens to you, it’s important to file your accurate tax return on time and pay any taxes you do owe.
 You may have to file by mail since the e-filing process will likely reject a second return with the same SSN.
 Next, you will need to file a complaint with the Federal Trade Commission and contact the major credit reporting agencies to report fraud.
 It is also a good idea to change your bank account information to protect your assets.